hurkanugur/Obfuscation-Script-Controller/README.md

 # Obfuscation-Script-and-Dependencies-Diff-Finder
-This project is designed to identify and highlight the differences between an obfuscation script and its dependencies.
-It helps developers and security analysts understand how an obfuscation script alters the dependencies, which can be crucial for debugging, security audits, and maintaining code integrity.
+This project identifies and highlights the differences between an obfuscation script and its dependencies, aiding in debugging, security audits, and code maintenance.
+It is built using Flutter Clean Architecture with Riverpod, ensuring a scalable and maintainable codebase.